By Sister Regina Siegfried, ASC

 The aging and diminishment of congregations don’t lessen their hope for the future of religious life.
 Newer members are passionately devoted to their congregations, love their community members, and appreciate the value of formation programs shared by two or more congregations.

-More seasoned Sisters can serve as mentors who help ground newer members in our traditions, charisms, and histories.
+More seasoned sisters can serve as mentors who help ground newer members in our traditions, charisms, and histories.

 We form bridges linking the past and present and future, connecting what has been, what is, and what will be.